-At GEMS Wellington International School, we welcome children with a variety of learning preferences, including students of determination (students with special education needs and disabilities).
+At WIS we welcome children with a variety of learning preferences, including students of determination (students with special education needs and disabilities).
 This includes students with cognitive and learning challenges, communications and interaction challenges and students who have physical, sensory, medical, emotional, social, cultural or language challenges, alongside students who are more able, gifted and talented.

 Delivery of Learning

 Our commitment to High Performance Learning ensures we meet the individual needs of all learners, and the effective use of additional adults adds targeted support where needed.
 We are proactive in identifying and managing barriers which may limit achievement, participation and progress.
 This ensures we can provide quality education for all.